THREE TAPS: A GAME OF THRONES FAN-FICTION STORY

 “If he asks me to right now, I’ll say ‘yes’,” she thought.

 “No. Stay,” she silently screamed after him, and he had left the room.
 She jabbed her finger three times into the mattress where he had just been.
 Three more times, three more, over and over.
 Saying that there were things he needed to get done was not a lie, or at least, he made it not be a lie.
-He threw himself into his work wholeheartedly, attempting to stave off any lascivious thoughts through the tedium of numbers and accounts and finances.
+He threw himself into his work wholeheartedly, attempting to stave off his rushes of desire through the tedium of numbers and accounts and finances.

 When his father wanted a word with him a week later, he figured it was over the outrageous amount of work he had done in a short period of time.
 Maybe his father disagreed with some principle, or maybe his frazzled brain had completely miscalculated something.
 Maybe he wanted to thank him for what a good job he had been doing, but that one was incredibly unlikely.